tbazant/ai-prompts/SUSE-styleguide.md

 * Shorten or split sentences longer than 25 words but keep their meaning.
 * End sentences with a period.
 * Do not join sentences with semicolons.
-* Use exactly 1 space character between sentences.
+* Enforce proper sentence spacing.
+Use exactly one space character between sentences.
+Eliminate any instances of double spaces.

 # Tone
 * Maintain a consise and explanatory professional tone.